pdoehle/swc-notes/python.md

 - This is a new data type for us.

-- An `ndarray` is how NumPy represents an N-deimenstional array.
+- An `ndarray` is how NumPy represents an N-dimensional array.

 - For our particular data, the rows are the individual patients and the columns are their arthritis inflammation measurement for each day.